redis/redis-doc/topics/sponsors.md

 Redis Sponsors
 ===

-All the work [Salvatore Sanfilippo](http://twitter.com/antirez) and [Pieter Noordhuis](http://twitter.com/pnoordhuis) are doing in order to develop Redis is sponsored by [VMware](http://vmware.com), so the Redis project no longer accepts donations.
+All the work [Salvatore Sanfilippo](http://twitter.com/antirez) and [Pieter Noordhuis](http://twitter.com/pnoordhuis) are doing in order to develop Redis is sponsored by [VMware](http://vmware.com).
+The Redis project no longer accepts money donations.

 In the past Redis accepted donations from the following companies: